ENT · Vestibular Schwannoma

 5

-Compression of the trigeminal nerve (CN V) by a large tumor results in ipsilateral facial numbness or decreased corneal reflex.
+Compression of the trigeminal nerve (CN V) by a large tumor results in ipsilateral facial numbness or loss of corneal reflex.

 Confidence: